This post contains affiliate links. Please read our disclosure.

 1. Gift-Giving in Business

-In Japan, gift-giving at a business meeting is considered a symbol of honor and usually done at the beginning of a collaboration or after successful discussions.
-The presentation and the packaging of the offering is considered almost as important as the offering itself.
-Similar practices are found in countries such as the Republic of Korea and China, where thoughtful items are used to show honesty and kindness.
-In Russia, gift-giving at professional settings is often seen as a sign of respect, goodwill, or the start of a positive relationship.
+In Japan, gift-giving at a business meeting is considered a symbol of honor and is usually done at the beginning of a collaboration or after successful discussions.
+In Russia, gift-giving in professional settings is often seen as a sign of respect, goodwill, or the start of a positive relationship.
 In many other parts of the world, this would be considered unusual.

 2. Coffee vs. Tea Culture